 In the ordinary course of business, we are, from time to time, subject to audits performed by state taxing authorities.
 These actions and proceedings are generally based on the state's position that the arrangements entered into by the Company are subject to state sales and use tax rather than exempt from applicable law.
 We are currently under audit by two taxing jurisdictions as it pertains to state sales and/or use tax.
-One jurisdiction has assessed us an amount of \$801,000 for the period from March 2014 through August 2017.
+One jurisdiction has assessed us, in two assessments, an aggregate amount of \$1,484,000 for the period from March 2014 through February 2020 including penalties and interest.
 We have declined an informal offer to settle at a substantially lower amount and are currently in that jurisdiction's administrative process of appeal.
-The second jurisdiction has made an initial preliminary assessment of \$724 from June 2015 through March 2018 plus interest of \$171 through April 2020.
+In January 2021, we received notification that the administrative judge in this jurisdiction had issued an opinion finding in favor of us that the sale of XTRAC treatment codes were not taxable as sales tax with respect to the first assessment.
+The jurisdiction has 30 days plus extensions to file an appeal and on March 25th we received an advisory from the jurisdiction that it would file an appeal.
+The second jurisdiction has made an assessment of \$720 from June 2015 through March 2018 plus interest of \$171 through April 2020.
+We are in the administrative appeal process in this jurisdiction as well and the timing has been impacted by the COVID-19 pandemic.
 In the event there is a determination that the true object of the delivery of phototherapy under the recurring revenue model is a sale or lease of property and it is not a prescription medication or we do not have other defenses where we prevail, we may be subject to state sales taxes in those particular states for previous years and in the future, plus interest and penalties for failure to pay such taxes.
 If it was determined that our recurring revenue model was not exempt from sales taxes in all states where we do business, and taxes and penalties were imposed in each of those states for the entire period through the expiration of each state's statute of limitations, state sales and use tax, penalties and interest for such period would have a material negative impact on our financial condition and cash flow.

-As of December 31, 2019, and 2018, and have estimated our sales and use tax liability to be approximately \$3.2 million and \$2.7 million, respectively.
-We believe our sales and use tax accruals have properly recognized that if our arrangements with customers are deemed to be subject to sales tax in a particular state are more likely than not and accordingly, the basis for measurement of the state sales and use tax would be in accordance with ASC 405, Liabilities as a transaction tax.
-While we believe we have strong positions that our recurring revenue is exempt from sales tax, if it is found that we are subject to sales tax in those particular states where we believe it is more-likely-than-not that the Company would be exempt from sales tax, then potential tax liabilities including interest and penalties would be higher than accrued amounts.
+As of December 31, 2020, and 2019, we have estimated our sales and use tax liability to be approximately \$3.1 million and \$3.2 million, respectively.
+We believe our sales and use tax accruals have properly recognized that if our arrangements with customers are deemed more likely than not that we would not be exempt from sales tax in a particular state are the basis for measurement of the state sales and use tax is calculated in accordance with ASC 405, Liabilities as a transaction tax.
+While we believe we have strong positions that our recurring revenue is exempt from sales tax, if it is found that we are subject to sales tax in those particular states where we believe it is more likely than not that we would be exempt from sales tax, then potential tax liabilities including interest and penalties would be higher than accrued amounts.
 If and when we are successful in defending ourselves or in settling the sales tax obligation for a lesser amount, the reversal of this liability is to be recorded in the period the settlement is reached.
 However, the precise scope, timing and time period at issue, as well as the final outcome of any audit and actual settlements remain uncertain.